lucazav/speaker-evaluation-statistics/README.md

 - *feedback.image.path* (full path of an optional image of the evaluation form)

 ### R Version Used
 I developed the R script using the **3.4.3 version**.
-Some issues arise when using the 3.5.x versions.
-I'll try to fix them in the next version.
+It is tested with success on 3.5.x version (using the updated library of *tidyverse*).

 ## Current Limitations
 Actually the report has the following limitations: